openMF/mobile-wallet/README.md

 1. Clone the repository using HTTP: git clone https://github.com/openMF/mobile-wallet.git

-2. Open Android studio
+2. Open Android Studio.

-3. Click on 'Open an existing android studio project'
+3. Click on 'Open an existing Android Studio project'

 4. Browse to the directory where you cloned the mobile-wallet repo and click OK.

-5. Let Android studio import the project
+5. Let Android Studio import the project.

 6. You will see an error in gradle build related to missing RblClientIdProp and RblClientSecretProp.
-Add RblClientIdProp and RblClientSecretProp as environment variables with any value
+Add RblClientIdProp and RblClientSecretProp as environment variables with any value.

-7. Sync the project again in Android studio
+7. Sync the project again in Android studio.

 ## Wiki